Overview

 Brooklyn FI are never under any obligation to utilize Mason Tax, LLC d/b/a Brooklyn FI Tax for tax preparation

 services.
-The tax preparation fee at Mason Tax, LLC d/b/a Brooklyn FI Tax may be waived.
+The tax preparation fee at Mason Tax, LLC d/b/a Brooklyn FI Tax is waived in certain cases.

-Shane Mason and Ally “AJ” Ayers are equal owners of Guided Equity Management, Inc., a startup FinTech
+Shane Mason and Ally “AJ” Ayers are owners of Guided Equity Management, Inc., a startup FinTech software

-software solution focused on equity compensation analysis.
-Guided Equity Management, Inc. is not affiliated
+solution focused on equity compensation analysis.
+Guided Equity Management, Inc. is an affiliate of Brooklyn FI,

 Brooklyn FI, LLC occasionally receives compensation from Intuit, Inc. when Shane Mason provides consulting in